-When you want a healthy treat that's easy to make, this Low-Sugar, low-glycemic, and Gluten-Free Slow Cooker Blueberry Crisp will be a hit.
-And it uses frozen blueberries, so you can make this any time of year!
+Mother’s Day is this weekend and this Low-Sugar, low-glycemic, and Gluten-Free Slow Cooker Blueberry Crisp will be a healthy treat for mom.
+And it uses frozen blueberries, so you can make this over and over!
 Use the Recipes-by-Diet-Type Index to find more recipes like this one.

 I used frozen blueberries from Costco, which worked perfectly in this, and I have half the bag still in the freezer to make blueberry crisp again next time I need a dessert.
 If you like blueberries, I hope you’ll try this recipe and see if you like it as much as we did!